jyutzler/Bridge-Systems/system.md

 After 2♣ or 2♦, Advancer may pass or bid 2♥.
 Overcaller may pass or correct to 2♠.
+### vs. Weak NT (maximum less than 15 HCPs)
-### Cappelletti vs. 1NT
+### Landy vs 1NT
 #### Unpassed Hand
-Cappelletti (AKA Hamilton) is a common defense to 1NT (especially weak).
-Unpassed hand responses:
+Landy is a simple defense to 1NT with only one artificial bid:
-   * double: penalty
-   * 2♣: single-suited
+   * Double: Penalty
-      * pass: 6 clubs
-	  * 2♦: relay (pass or correct)
-	     * 2NT: 4 diamonds, 6 clubs
-	  * 2♥/2♠: 5-card suit, weak
-	  * 2NT: Invitational (11+), balanced
-   * 2♦: majors (5-5 when vulnerable, may be shorter when non-vulnerable)
+   * 2♣: Majors (5-5 when vulnerable, may be shorter when non-vulnerable)
-      * Pass: 6 diamonds
-      * 2♥/2♠: Unconstructive preference
    * 2NT: Minors
-      * 3♣: 6 clubs
-	  * Raise to 3: Invitational
-   * 2♥/2♠: that major and a minor
+   * Others: Natural

+After 2♣, advancer generally bids the better major.
-      * pass: Fit, unconstructive
+   * pass: No major, long clubs
-      * 2NT: Asking for minor
-	     * Responder may return to major to show 10-12
-      * Raise to 3: Invitational 8-9
+   * 2♦: No major, long diamonds
+   * 2♥, 2♠: Weak, sign-off
-   * 2NT: Minors (5-5 or better)
+   * 2NT: Forcing, invitational in either major
-      * 3♣/3♦: Unconstructive preference
-	  * 3♥/3♠: six cards, no interest in minors
-	  * 4♣/4♦: Invitational
+   * 3♥, 3♠: Limit raise
+   * 4♥, 4♠: To play

 #### Passed Hand
-By a passed hand, the system changes slightly:
-   * double: clubs or red suits (pass or correct)
+Since it is impossible to have a penalty double as a passed hand, double is a relay to 2♣.

-### Overcalls of Strong Openings
+### Defense of Strong Openings
-Against any strong opening (usually 2♣ or 1♣), an overcall is a transfer to the next higher suit.
+Against any strong opening (usually 2♣ or 1♣), the defense against a strong 1NT is used.
 ## Preemptive Bids
-Opening suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).
+Opening major suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).
 Overbid based on the rule of 2-3-4:
    * vulnerable vs. nonvulnerable: overbid by 2 tricks
    * equal vulnerability: overbid by 3 tricks
    * nonvulnerable vs. vulnerable: overbid by 4 tricks

+In a minor, preempts are less predictable so be cautious about raising with a balanced hand.

 Preempts are generally not made in first or second position with:
    * more than one outside trick
    * a four-card major Q-x-x-x or better